karan0046/hvac-management-system/README.md

 - Update the HVAC by taking necessary actions based on the input.
 - Taking input from the user in the manual mode.
 - Showing output given by the implemented Automation HVAC system to the user.
-- Send an Alert message and pop up, if conditions cross the threshold.
+- Send an alert message and pop up, if conditions cross the threshold.
 - Keep a record of the HVAC performance.